andrewstepanets/Space-test-1/README.md

 # Space test 1

 ## Instructions
-### Please don't fork this repo when you provide your answer, don't give other applicants clues!

 1. Render the cheapest 5 items on landing sorted by price
 2. User should be able to toggle between showing the cheapest 5 items and all items